25 October 2022 / Laura Garvin Gomez

 Remember to only use clove leaf essential oil diluted with a carrier oil on the skin, as clove bud could potentially cause irritations.

-As we all know, Christmas can be pretty stressful at times, so using pine essential oils could help to clear the mind a little.
+As we all know, Christmas can be pretty stressful at times, so using pine needle essential oil could help to clear the mind a little.

 Other health benefits associated with pine include: